The Florida Bar

 Karp

-David Karp brings a decade of experience as a professional writer and editor to his law practice at Carlton Fields, which focuses on appeals and representing content creators in First Amendment and defamation cases.
+The power of words to change lives has been an animating force in David Karp’s career, first as a journalist for Florida’s leading newspaper and then as a lawyer who focuses on appeals and representing content creators in First Amendment and defamation cases.
+As an appellate lawyer, Karp brings a decade of experience as a professional writer and editor to the craft of writing briefs and persuading courts.
 He has handled appeals in federal and state courts on a range of issues: class actions, bad faith insurance cases, real property disputes, personal injury cases, and constitutional challenges to state and local laws.
 He also represents clients in class actions and complex commercial cases in the trial court, helping frame issues for summary judgment and dismissal, and serving as an integral part of a trial team.
+David’s experience as a journalist has drawn him to defend clients sued for defamation and related torts.
+He is a past chair of The Florida Bar Media and Communications Law Committee and writes and speaks about First Amendment law.

 Jennifer Krell Davis, The Florida Bar